Methodology · v4.3

 How Scratchstats ranks scratch-off games.

 A short orientation followed by reference material.
-Covers the EV math, the state feeds we ingest, the grading rubric, and where our data falls short.
+Covers the EV math, the state feeds we ingest, and the grading rubric.

 00